g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

     yew::start_app::<Model>();
 }
 ```
 This coding example tells you how to create a simple Yew application using the Rust programming language.
-It shows you how to get started with and proceed through a basic web application’s rendering process.
+It shows you how to start and proceed through a basic web application’s rendering process.
 First, it loads important components from the `yew::prelude` module that are required in Yew programs such as the Component characteristic and `html! macro`.
-The code also has a section called `components` that will have other components such as `TodoList`.
+The code also has a section named `components` having other components such as `TodoList`.
 This format allows for better handling of different sections of an application.

 The `Model` `struct` constitutes the main part of the application.
-This simple example shows that an empty `Model` `struct` can merely serve as a placeholder for it.
-In defining how Yew components work, the Component trait is put into practice in the `Model` `struct`.
+This simple example shows that an empty `Model` `struct` can merely serve as a placeholder.
+In defining how Yew components work, the Component trait is used in the `Model` `struct`.
 The implementation entails a few methods: The `create` method initializes the component.
-The parameters supplied are for properties and component links, however, since the `Model` component does not need any properties or messages this method will just return an instance of Model.
+The parameters supplied are for properties and component links, however, since the `Model` component does not need any properties or messages this method will return an instance of Model.

 The `update` method carries out the updates to the component.
 Nevertheless, even though the `Message` type is set as a `unit type (())`, thereby implying that it does not manage specific messages, the procedure returns `true` for the component to be remade any time there are updates.
 The `change` method is called when the properties of the component change.
 Since properties are `unit type (())`, it returns `false`, meaning the component does not need to be redrawn for this property sort of changes.

 The `view` method creates the user interface of a component.
 It defines how its [HTML](https://html.com/) layout will look like using Yew’s `html!` macro.
 Here it uses `TodoList` which is just one of the main components within the components module.
 To commence the Yew application, the `primary` function triggers whatever is defined inside `yew::start_app::()`.
 This first initializes the application and mounts the Model component to the webpage, creates initial rendering, and commences the Yew runtime all at once.

 ### Creating the User Interface
-The next thing we need to do is to create what users will see when they are on the User Interface.
+The next thing we need to do is to provide what users will see when they are on the User Interface.
 Usually, the source file is located in the `src` directory of a Yew project and may bear names such as `app.rs` or `main.rs`.
 The file embodies the To-Do application’s main interface logic.
 This file is compiled in line with other Rust codes into WebAssembly which is subsequently executed in browsers to depict the dynamic web app.

 For example:
 ```rust